The cluster of eating habits most negatively affecting you is:

 One Key Skill to Master

 Restoring your energy is the single best core skill to focus on to get you through your busy and tired days.
 Our society pushes us to overwork despite proof that this reduces productivity.
-Research shows which types of breaks help restore energy the best: the kind that stimulates the relaxing parasympathetic nervous system, and turns off the fight-or-flight system.
-This means micro-naps, being in nature and 10 minutes of walking or stretching top the list of quick ways to rejuvenate throughout the day.
-Also good is talking or laughing with a friend.
-Checking social media, watching some quick YouTube videos or playing a game on your phone all seem like they’re a nice break, but they’re actually more of a mental escape and less of a time your body uses to restore itself.
+Research shows which types of breaks help restore energy the best: the kind that stimulates the relaxing parasympathetic nervous system (the opposite of fight or flight) and switches your brain into diffuse mode thinking (the opposite of focused, doing mode).
+This means sitting in nature, letting your mind wander and a few minutes of walking or self-massage top the list of quick ways to rejuvenate throughout the day.
+Also great are micro-naps and talking or laughing with a friend.
+Checking social media, watching some quick YouTube videos or playing a game on your phone all seem like they’re a nice break, but they’re actually more of an intellectual escape and less of a time your body and mind use to restore themselves.

 Deep replenishing also happens when you sleep in more without guilt (or even better for rejuvenation is going to bed earlier).
 Maybe it means allowing yourself a day completely off, when you turn off the phone and computer and go to the beach or the forest.
 Or joining a class or group that always makes you feel good (like a yoga class or a dinner club that cooks and eats together).
 It’s a skill to give yourself these simple pleasures and know that your success is bigger and better when you allow yourself to rest.
 When you feel wiped out or overwhelmed with tasks, say to yourself “Wow, it’s really hard to keep going like this for so long!
 I know that taking short breaks to rest is going to massively improve my ability to get _________ done and I’ll be a much better _________ for it.
 I deserve to feel rested”.